Windows LNK Forensic Analysis

 Data

-Block-specific data.
+Block-specific payload.

 Signature